Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Background

 For a $B\times B$ matrix $\U(k)$, the \textit{characteristic polynomial} is,

-Note that, when $\U (k)$ is the quantum evolution map $\BS \rme^{\rmi k\ML }$ for a quantum graph, then $F_{1}(k)=0$ is the secular equation \eqref{seculareqn}.
+Note that, when $\U (k)$ is the quantum evolution map $\BS \rme^{\rmi k\ML }$ for a quantum graph, then $F_{1}(k)=0$ is the secular equation (\ref{seculareqn}).
 The unitarity of the quantum evolution map $\U (k)$ produces a Riemann-Siegel lookalike formula \cite{KS99} associating pairs of coefficients of the characteristic polynomial,

 The coefficients of the characteristic polynomial will be our main object of study.
 It is well known that a quantum graph has an exact trace formula for the $k$-spectrum as a sum over periodic orbits on the graph \cite{KS99,BE09}.
-Coefficients of the characteristic polynomial have even more symmetry as the $n$'th coefficient can be expressed as a sum over a finite set of pseudo orbits, collections of periodic orbits, where the pseudo orbits visit precisely $n$ bonds \cite{KS99,Aetal00,BHJ12}.
-Hence all the spectral information is encoded in orbits of, at most, half the number of bonds on the graph.
+Coefficients of the characteristic polynomial can be expressed as a sum over a finite set of pseudo orbits, collections of periodic orbits, where the pseudo orbits visit precisely $n$ bonds \cite{KS99,Aetal00,BHJ12}.
+Hence all the spectral information is encoded in orbits of, at most, half the number of bonds of the graph.